rybaier/react-native-firebase/README.md

  ```

-#### If using react-native-firebase for IOS firebase configuration
+#### If using react-native-firebase package for IOS firebase configuration
 - in Podfile do not use_modular_headers.
-Comment all use_frameworks!
+Comment out all use_frameworks!
 - add use_frameworks! :linkage => static
 ```
 target 'reactnativefirebase' do